 - Look for non-hydrogenated monounsaturated and polyunsaturated fats (from vegetable sources, for example, try olive, soybean, corn, and sunflower oils) while avoiding coconut and palm kernel oils.

-- Drink water or unsweetened tea or coffee, instead of sugary drinks.
+- Drink water or unsweetened tea or coffee, instead of drinks with sugar added.

 Alcohol gives you high calories with minimal nutrition, so if you're watching your calories and you want every calorie to count, avoid the empty calories in alcohol.

 Keeping an eye on the calories you consume vs. those you burn through activity is a daily balancing act.
 Find out the right amount of calorie intake for your body and set goals for yourself.
 And remember that lower levels of physical activity on any given day mean you’ll need to consume fewer calories.

 When is the last time someone told you “Good for you!”?
 You can say it to yourself—and mean it—once you start using some of these tips for smart nutrition.